Thoroughly Modern Millie: Critical response

-Charles Champlin of the Los Angeles Times wrote that the film was "at its best a fresh-as-paint, cute-as-bees-knees, just swell enchantment" with Andrews "altogether superb," though he found the dance numbers "strangely uninspired" and that the second half suffered from "a slapstick but singularly uncomical chase."
+Charles Champlin of the Los Angeles Times wrote that the film was "at its best a fresh-as-paint, cute-as-bees-knees, just swell enchantment" with Andrews "altogether superb", though he found the dance numbers "strangely uninspired" and that the second half suffered from "a slapstick but singularly uncomical chase".

+Clifford Terry of the Chicago Tribune wrote that "for the first 90 minutes, Thoroughly Modern Millie is really swell, a pip, a humdinger, the bee's knees, a doozy.
+And that's no raspberries.
+Spoofing the Fitzgerald folks of the 1920s, the musical comedy bounces and bubbles along as a snappy send-up of the days of roadster ramble seats, Tapioca dances, and unflappable flappers with turned-down hose and turned-on beaux who sometimes were 'fresh as paint'.
+Unfortunately, Millie is not an hour-and-a-half movie, and its final 50 minutes only demonstrate that what can start out as the berries, can finish up as a lemon."

-Leo Sullivan of The Washington Post wrote "Highly insignificant and deliberately old-fashioned, the film veers and comments in a broadly stylized way ...
+Leo Sullivan of The Washington Post wrote, "Highly insignificant and deliberately old-fashioned, the film veers and comments in a broadly stylized way ...
 All [Ross Hunter] may have produced is a commercial movie but enhancing the entire film is his own personal enthusiasm.
 He seems to be saying this is the way it was and yipes, wasn't it delightful.
-It was and is."The Monthly Film Bulletin wrote "An exploitative film in the sense that it exploits its stars' previous successes as much as their actual talents or the merits of its own script, it nonetheless manages, like the best camp, to make a merit of its defects and to turn the comic-caption corn of its dialogue into a positive attribute."
+It was and is."

+The Monthly Film Bulletin wrote, "An exploitative film in the sense that it exploits its stars' previous successes as much as their actual talents or the merits of its own script, it nonetheless manages, like the best camp, to make a merit of its defects and to turn the comic-caption corn of its dialogue into a positive attribute."

-Roger Ebert gave the film a perfect four stars in his original review, a decision he later admitted in hindsight he was "no longer certain about."TV Guide rated the film three out of four stars and commented "Although it ultimately runs out of steam, this charming spoof of the 1920s is still one of the 1960s' better musicals ...
+Roger Ebert gave the film a perfect four stars in his original review, a decision he later admitted in hindsight he was "no longer certain about."

+TV Guide rated the film three out of four stars and commented "Although it ultimately runs out of steam, this charming spoof of the 1920s is still one of the 1960s' better musicals ...
 Andrews is a comic delight, Moore is charming, and Channing steals scene after scene in this enjoyable feature."
-The film was one of four nostalgia-based movies that George Roy Hill made.
-After Thoroughly Modern Millie, he made Butch Cassidy and the Sundance Kid, The Great Waldo Pepper, and the Oscar-winning hit The Sting.
+The film was one of four nostalgia-based films that George Roy Hill made.
+After Thoroughly Modern Millie, he made Butch Cassidy and the Sundance Kid, The Great Waldo Pepper, and the Oscar-winning The Sting.

-On Rotten Tomatoes, the film has a 90% approval rating, based on reviews from 10 critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 13 reviews, with an average rating of 7.5/10.